-A Showa period (1926 to 1989) retro townscape where you can feel the history of Fujiyoshida - Weaving Town
+A retro townscape reminiscent of the Showa Era (1926 to 1989) where you can feel the history of Fujiyoshida as a weaving town

-Shimoyoshida town used to be prosperd by the fabric industry, and the east of Honcho street (now National Route 139) was called "Kinuya-machi (silk shop town)," with silk wholesale stores nestled up.
-It is said that the markets opened on the 1st, 6th, 11th, and the16th of every month, when merchants from all over the country gathered for business at the shop fronts, and at night, they enjoyed themselves in the Nishiura district.
-Even today, Kinuya-machi area has an atmosphere of "merchants' town."
+The Shimoyoshida area once prospered as the center of the textile industry, and the area east of Honcho street (now National Route 139) was called "Kinuya-machi (silk shop town)," where silk wholesale stores nestled amongst homes and shops.
+It is said that the markets opened on the 1st, 6th, 11th, and the16th of every month, and merchants from all over the country gathered for business, and at night, they enjoyed themselves in the Nishiura district.
+Even today, Kinuya-machi area has an atmosphere of a "merchants' town."

 |Address||〒403-0004 山梨県富士吉田市下吉田2-13-1付近（2-13-1, shimoyoshida, Fujiyoshida, Yamanashi）|